Lyle-Lee/CelesEngine/README.md

 <ins>**1.
 Downloading the repository:**</ins>

-Start by cloning the repository with `git clone git@github.com:Lyle-Lee/CelesEngine.git`.
+Start by cloning the repository with `git clone https://github.com/Lyle-Lee/CelesEngine.git`.

 <ins>**2.
 Setup the project:**</ins>

+Make sure that you have a Python environment first.
 Go to `scripts` folder and run `Setup_VS2022.bat`, then build the project.

 # Main features to come: